Training for a Marathon? You Should be Lifting

 Another important thing to remember with weight training is that you don’t have to go to the extreme for it to be effective.
 Start with lighter weights and higher reps until your body gets used to the movements.
 When you feel comfortable with the movements, you can gradually increase the weight and decrease the reps.

 Need a little extra support during your marathon training?
-Providers in the Human Performance Center, Sweere Clinic, and Bloomington Clinic have experience supporting athletes: whether you’re looking to recover from a pesky injury, prevent new injuries, or increase your performance.
+Dr. Hanson and the other chiropractors at Bloomington Clinic have experience supporting athletes: whether you’re looking to recover from a pesky injury, prevent new injuries, or increase your performance.